Ogamdi433/LITA-CAPSTONE_PROJECT-1/README.md

    ![regional breakdowns](https://github.com/user-attachments/assets/b709b2a1-f820-45d3-8523-82f21cba2a2e)

-   The picture explains the reional breakdowns of the sales with a table showing the details in the bar chart
+   The picture explains the reional breakdowns of the sales with a table showing the details in the bar chart.

+     In conclusion, based on the sales analysis of the retail, it has revealed valuable insights into the store's performance. the summaries provided have helped identify:
+   -  total sales and average order value
+   -  best selling regions and products
+   -  sales trends by month